datastaxdevs/workshop-graphql-netflix/README.md

 ## 8. Retrieve values from Movie tables

-✅  **Step 8a:** In GraphQL Playground, not changing tab (yeah) list values from the table with the following command.
+✅  **Step 8a:** In GraphQL Playground, not changing tab (still second tab, "graphql", yeah) list values from the table with the following command:

 ```yaml
 query getMovieAction {